 Dissolution Mediation in Carlsbad, CA, by a Neutral Facilitator to Reach equitable settlements in North County

 Approximately 90% of dissolutions are settled with the help of a qualified, private mediator.
-Since our founding in 1993, Silverman Family Law, APC, relied on alternative dispute resolution (ADR) methods, mediation or direct negotiations with opposing counsel to settle most cases.
-We engaged in extensive mediation training and practice, including coursework at the Pepperdine University School of Law’s renowned Strauss Institute for Dispute Resolution in Malibu, CA. Alan R. Silverman acts as a neutral mediator to facilitate an equitable settlement between you and your spouse/partner
+Since 1993, Silverman Family Law, APC, relied on alternative dispute resolution (ADR) methods, mediation or direct negotiations with opposing counsel to settle most cases.
+I engaged in extensive mediation training and practice, including coursework at the Pepperdine University School of Law’s renowned Strauss Institute for Dispute Resolution in Malibu, CA. I act as a neutral mediator to facilitate an equitable settlement between you and your spouse/partner

 California laws mandate mediation in some dissolution disputes